- Arts and Design»

 Step 5: I drilled a hole in the wooden base to accept my dowel/trunk.
 Using the same drill bit, I carefully put a hole (about 2 inches deep) in the center of the bottom of my cone, again to hold the dowel/trunk of my tree.
 To do this, I did not turn on my electric drill, but instead just worked the drill bit gently with my hand into the foam base.

 Step 6: Taking the circle that I traced for my bottom piece, I cut a small circle in the center for my dowel/trunk.
 Then I glued the circle bottom over my fringe, leaving the common pins in place and let it dry completely.
-(See photo to the right.)
+(See photo above)

 Step 7: Finally, I glued the dowel inside my cone and also into my wood base and let it dry.
 I then put the wood base in my decorative bowl and surrounded it with some glass pebbles.
 You can, however, just display your tree on the wood base alone.